Family Dollar TENANT OVERVIEW

 Recently, Family Dollar has offered sale leaseback with 15-year NNN leases along with build-to-suit programs that are structured as 15-year absolute NNN leases with 10% rent increases in year 10 or every five (5) years.

 In November 1959, Leon Levine opened the first Family Dollar store in Charlotte, North Carolina, and was on his way to becoming a retailing legend.
 Leon Levine believed he could offer his customers a variety of high-quality, good value merchandise for under $2.
 The concept is a simple one, "The customers are the boss, and you need to keep them happy."

-The average size of a Family Dollar store is approximately 7,000 square feet, and most stores are operated in leased facilities.
+The average size of a Family Dollar store is between 6,000 and 8,000 square feet, and most stores are operated in leased facilities.
 This relatively small footprint allows the company to open new stores in rural areas and small towns, as well as in large urban neighborhoods.
 A general floor plan used in each of the stores allows customers to easily shop for their favorite products in any Family Dollar store.
 With the stores uniformly laid out and stocked, store managers are able to focus on providing good customer service.
 This concept for a self-serve, cash-and-carry neighborhood discount store in low to middle income neighborhoods proves so successful that today Family Dollar is a chain with over 8,000 stores from Maine to California.